Govt focusing on improving data credibility: FM

 The minister, however, said that on unemployment, the government’s measure on jobs is not as good because of the informal sector.

 It can be noted that recently, the government’s official data had revealed unemployment to be at a four decade high.
-(AGENCIES)
+(PTI)

 Editorial